wanchain/wanx/docs/btc-outbound.md

 process is just on Bitcoin.

-__Simple Version__: if the specified Wanchain is open, then you can do the whole crosschain transaction all in one call.
+__Simple Usage__: if the specified Wanchain is open, then you can do the whole crosschain transaction all in one call.
 You would want to set up event handlers to watch for progress.